Finding your way around the Sale Guidance for Managing Trustees

 Only once approval has been given can the property be marketed in accordance with the professional advice contained in the QSR or such alternative action as your surveyor may recommend be taken.

-Please let your surveyor have a copy of the Burial Ground Guidance and Burial Ground Sale Focus Note if the property includes a disused burial ground as the requirements for sales of burial grounds may impact on the valuation.
+Please let your surveyor have a copy of the Burial Ground Guidance and Burial Ground Sale Focus Note (this is available to Methodist Managing Trustees and their professional advisers in the password protected 'Trustee Documents' section of this website.
+Please contact TMCP if you require the password) if the property includes a disused burial ground as the requirements for sales of burial grounds may impact on the valuation.

 Please note that the QSR is confidential to the Managing Trustees and must not be disclosed to a potential buyer.